hellenike/textbook/docs/modules/module1/3.reading/index.md

 ## Reading

-Exercises, reading and composition based on Lysias 1, sections 6-10:  the early days of Euphiletos' marriage.
+Practice, reading and composition based on Lysias 1, sections 6-10:  the early days of Euphiletos' marriage.